 Entertainment in the form of theater, dance, art-exhibits, craft-making, evening movies, or sunrise exercises create excitement that can transform a park into a neighborhood's leading attraction (Harnik, 2010).
 Parks continue to be an ideal site to support such outdoor entertainment given the existing facilities, open space, and available parking.
-Enhancing opportunities for entertainment is an element of the Park Master Plan.
+Enhancing opportunities for entertainment is an element of the Active Use Master Plan.
 Most notably modifying the existing Kakaako Waterfront Park's amphitheater, as it is underutilized and not actively marketed to event and concert promoters for rent (Colliers International, 2015).
 While the existing amphitheater has a capacity of 10,000, additional investment can add reserved seating, as well as upgrades for power, lighting, and mechanical systems for staging.
 Appendix B includes an analysis of the demand and feasibility of investing resources in an amphitheater at the Waterfront Park.
-Relocating the amphitheater to Ewa, Makai side of the Waterfront Park with exposure to ocean views and flexible open use is strongly supported by the community.
-However, the feasibility study does not support the financial cost necessary to relocated the amphitheater.
-Recognizing the financial cost necessary to develop a new amphitheater, as well as recognizing the issue of environmental contamination, the Environmental Impact Assessment for the Kakaako Makai Parks Active Use Facilities Master Plan (PBR HAWAII & Associates, Inc., 2016), completed by the HCDA, acknowledges that additional study will be required to pursue new amphitheater development.
+Recognizing the undertaking required to develop a new amphitheater, the Environmental Impact Assessment for the Kakaako Makai Parks Active Use Facilities Master Plan (PBR HAWAII & Associates, Inc., 2016), completed by the HCDA, acknowledges that additional study will be required to pursue new amphitheater development.